History Modifier With Examples

 A history modifier makes a formula calculate data from a past time period.
 With history modifier, you can build formulas that calculate data from historical periods such as

-- Two weeks before the beginning of the current month,
+• Two weeks before the beginning of this month,

-The history modifier can be found in the data function component in the formula editor.
+History modifier is added to the Data function component in formulas.
 The modifier is directly related to the time period you select on a widget.
 However, it does not set or substitute time periods – a history modifier simply tells the formula to look at historical data, on a rolling basis.

 Available time periods and combinations